ShayHill/basic_colormath/README.md

 ## vectorized functions

-If you have numpy installed in your env, basic_colormath will provide vectorized versions of most functions along with proximity matrices and cross-proximity matrices.
+If you have numpy installed in your Python environment, basic_colormath will provide vectorized versions of most functions along with proximity matrices and cross-proximity matrices.

 | Function                      | Vectorized Function           | (Cross-) Proximity Matrix  |
 | ----------------------------- | ----------------------------- | -------------------------- |